-General Services that our plan n pays for What you must pay Over-the-counter (OTC) iter ms \$0 The plan covers limited OTC select CVS pharmacy retail s As an extra benefit, our plan covers up to \$20 per calendar month for eligible over-the-counter (OTC) items available.
+General Services that our plan pays for What you must pay Over-the-counter (OTC) items (continued) available. items from participating locations or from the OTC catalog for delivery to their door.
+The items covered by the benefit are limited to items that are consistent with CMS guidance in the most recent version of Chapter 4 of the Medicare Managed Care Manual.
+The value of the purchased item(s) is based on the retail price charged by the merchant, including sales tax and shipping for mail order, as applicable, and cannot be converted to cash.
 This OTC benefit is limited to one order per calendar month.
 Any unused amounts do not carry over to the next calendar month.
 You can order up to three of the same item per calendar month unless otherwise noted in the catalog.
 There is no limit on the number of total items in your order.
 This benefit can only be used to order OTC products for the member.
 Please contact the plan for more information.
+Partial hospitalization services and intensive outpatient services \$0 Medicaid Specialty Behavioral Health Services are provided by regional Pre-paid Inpatient Health Plans (PIHPs) or Community Mental Health Services Providers (CMHSPs).
+This includes partial hospitalization services and intensive outpatient services.
+Prior Authorization (approval in advance) may be required.
+Please contact the plan for details.
+This benefit is continued on the next page For members residing in Wayne